valu-digital/npm-packages/packages/3rdparty/README.md

 ## React

-There's a React hook for easy access to the script state:
+There's a React hook for easy access to the script state from render:

 ```tsx
 import { useLazyScript } from "@valu/lazy-script/react";